zefangli/OLD_zefangli.github.io/index.md

 # Activities

-## Center for Learning and Teaching, UM-SJTU JI, 02/2019 -
+### Center for Learning and Teaching, UM-SJTU JI

+Worked as Teaching Assistant for the following courses:

+    - VM360, Summer 2020, Modeling, Analysis and Control of Dynamic Systems
+    - VM240, Spring 2020, Introduction to Dynamics and Vibrations
+    - VX251, Spring 2019, Branding and Brand Management

 ### Markdown